netobserv/netobserv.github.io/content/posts/2025-10-28-flow-matrix/index.md

 ```

 We're going to count every flow received that satisfies the filters.
 The other types are `Gauge` and `Histogram`, which are not relevant for the purpose.
+In fact, in this case, we don't really care about the metric value.
+What we care about is the relationship between labels.
+So it doesn't matter too much which metric type we're setting here.

 ```yaml
   labels: